Frequently asked questions

-All lift users require a RFID card or MyPass card.
+All lift users require a MyPass card.
 Photographic ID may be required to collect.

 Pass protection is your injury/medical cover and provides for a full or partial refund of the season pass where an injury, medical condition, or travel ban imposed by regulatory bodies, precludes season pass use throughout the entire season.